syncfusion-content/angular-docs/angular/RadialSlider/image-customization.md

 ### Using Class

-The **RadialSlider** property **innerCircleimageclass** allow to set image for the inner circle of the RadialSlider.
+The **RadialSlider** property **innerCircleImageClass** allow to set image for the inner circle of the RadialSlider.
 By default, the Radial Slider innerCircleImageClass is set as **null**.
 Refer to the following code example.

 Add the following code in your HTML page to render the RadialSlider.